 Welcome to the Public Health Summer School

-The 17th Public Health Summer School offers you 32 opportunities to learn and be inspired by the latest in public health education.
-This long-running event offers a great way to add to your professional development at a very reasonable price.
+The 18th Public Health Summer School offers you 31 opportunities to learn and be inspired by the latest in public health education.
+This long-running event offers a great way to add your professional development at a very reasonable price.

-It will be held from 4th-22nd February 2013 at the University of Otago, Wellington in Newtown
+It will be held at our Wellington campus from 3-21 February 2014 at the University of Otago, Wellington in Newtown.

 - About the Public Health Summer School

 - Who is it for?

 - What do Public Health Summer School courses cost?

 - Maori and Pacific Scholarships

 - How to register for the Public Health Summer School